tix-factory/release-manager/README.md

 ```
 > See live sample on [roblox-plus/roblox-nuget](https://github.com/Roblox-Plus/roblox-nuget/blob/0655136ad4996912d2b386d79aba8971d5919875/.github/workflows/dotnetcore.yml#L15-L24)

+###### Upload Release Asset
-Create a release an upload an asset to it.
-(Assumes `BUILD_NUMBER` is an environment variable that exists.)
+Creates a release (or gets the release by tag name if it already exists) and uploads an asset to it.
+Assumes `BUILD_NUMBER` is an environment variable that exists.
 ```yml
     - name: Create Release
       uses: tix-factory/release-manager@v1